Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 **(d) Implementation specifications: Denial of access.**
 If the covered entity denies access, in whole or in part, to protected health information, the covered entity must comply with the following requirements.
-1. **Making other information accessible.**
-The covered entity must, to the extent possible, give the individual access to any other protected health information requested, after excluding the protected health information as to which the covered entity has a ground to deny access.
+(1) **Making other information accessible.** The covered entity must, to the extent possible, give the individual access to any other protected health information.
-2. **Denial.**
-The covered entity must provide a timely, written denial to the individual, in accordance with paragraph (b)(2) of this section.
+(2) **Denial.** The covered entity must provide a timely, written denial to the individual, in accordance with paragraph (b)(2) of this section.
 The denial must be in plain language and contain:
 (i) The basis for the denial;
 (ii) If applicable, a statement of the individual's review rights under paragraph (a)(4) of this section, including a description of how the individual may exercise such review rights; and
+(iii) The covered entity must provide the copy to the person designated by the individual if the individual's request for access directs the covered entity to transmit the copy of protected health information directly to another person designated by the individual.
+The individual's request must be in writing, signed by the individual, and clearly identify the designated person and where to send the copy of protected health information.

 ---